Manger Things: Viewing figures

-In the United States, the episode was watched live by 1.28 million viewers.
+In the United States, the episode earned a 0.41 rating was watched live by 1.28 million viewers, which was the most watched show on Fox that night.

 Critical response

-The episode aired on March 21, 2021 on Fox in United States.
-In his five star review, Tony Sokol from Den of Geek wrote that "'Manger Things' works exceedingly well as a stocking stuffer, even if it does arrive on the first day of spring."
-The A.V.
+Tony Sokol from Den of Geek gave the episode 5 out of 5 stars.
+He wrote that "'Manger Things' works exceedingly well as a stocking stuffer, even if it does arrive on the first day of spring."

+Dennis Perkins of The A.V.
 Club was more critical, giving the episode a "C-minus" rating.
+He did not understand why Marge was suddenly in the room when Maude gave birth and felt the revelation of the secret room to be unremarkable.